kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 For the alpha phase, we choose to propagate this span context as an encoded string an object annotation called `trace.kubernetes.io/context`.
 As noted in [Tracing API Requests](#tracing-api-requests) above, storing the trace context with the context is _in addition_ to attaching a context to http requests to the apiserver.
 The reason for this is explained in the [Controller Behavior](#controller-behavior) section below.
 In some scenarios, controllers will want to update the trace context from A -> B, but want to associated that Update request with context A.

+This means two trace contexts are sent in different forms with Create/Patch/Update requests to the apiserver.
+A trace context is around 32 bytes (16 bytes for the trace ID, 8 bytes for the span ID, and some metadata).
+See the [OpenCensus spec](https://github.com/census-instrumentation/opencensus-specs/blob/master/trace/Span.md#spancontext) and  the [w3c spec](https://w3c.github.io/trace-context/#tracestate-field) for details.

 This annotation value is regenerated and replaced when an object's trace ends, to achieve the desired behavior from [section one](#trace-lifecycle).

 This proposal chooses to use annotations as a less invasive alternative to adding a field to object metadata, but as this proposal matures, we should consider graduating this

 Whenever possible, updates to the trace context should be performed in the same Update/Patch as other operations.
 For alpha, it is permissible to update trace context with a seperate write if this is not easily feasible.
-However, for this proposal to move to Beta, we must ensure tracing can be done without adding extra writes to the APIServer.
+However, for this proposal to move to Beta, we must ensure tracing can be done without adding extra writes to the APIServer to ensure tracing does not affect scalability.

 #### Controller Behavior